alper/alpernl/content/posts/a-couple-more-widget-notes/index.md

 So a more wholistic approach is necessary that recognizes the values and affordances of various forms of data and provides a consistent brand across channels.
 Widgets already say that [your website is irrelevant](http://www.headshift.com/blog/2009/05/your-corporate-website-is-irre.php), now take it one step further.

 Also a small test of the open syndication facility of iGoogle.
 A bit hidden away but works nicely.

+[^1]: Just look at Twitter which had its problems but also is breaking new ground in this field.